dotlang/language/README.md

 Generics are implemented at module level.
 Just append generics types in lower case (e.g. `stack[t].dot`) to the module file name and you can use type `T` (all capital) in your code.
 Any module importing it, must provide concrete types for them or else there will be compiler error.
 So if a module imports it with `int`, compiler will re-write the module and replace any occurence of `T` with `int`.

 If there are any existing definitions for the generic type or abstract functions based on it, the importer should provide a compliant type (Example 4).

-You can specialize a generic module for known types by writing appropriately named module file (e.g. `module_name[string].dot`).

 **Example**